 By Jo Anderson.
 Last Updated 21st August 2023.
 Welcome to our compensation for injuries at work guide, which looks at the question, ‘what should I do if I injured myself at work?’.
 Indeed, we cover everything you might ask.
 This includes “it’s a self employed accident at work can I claim?”
 As a self-employed worker, if you suffer an injury while working, you may assume that you have no rights.
 However, if you have an accident at work while self-employed, and your self-employed injury at work is due to third-party negligence, you could make self employed claims.

-Even though you are responsible for your own health and safety as a self-employed worker, there are cases whereby the action that another person has taken or their lack of action could have caused the accident you were involved in.
-If you are able to prove that someone else is responsible for what has happened to you, you can most definitely make a claim for compensation.
-In this guide, you will find out everything you need to know about your rights, as well as the steps you need to take to make a claim.
-If you still have any questions by the time you have finished reading this guide, you will find our contact information at the end and we would be more than happy to assist you in any way that we can, so please do not hesitate to get in touch.
+Even though you are responsible for your own health and safety as a self-employed worker, there are cases whereby the action that another person has taken or their lack of action could have caused the accident at work you were involved in.
+If you can prove that someone else is responsible for what has happened to you, and they had a duty of care towards you, you might be able to make a compensation claim.

 Select a section